 During Hayle’s regeneration, Lucy tagged North Quay with GPS and invisible aural graffiti.
-Just as ghosts are described as haunting siteswalking through walls built since they died, wading waist-deep through the road they walked on before it was re-laid, disembodied audio memories now appear like revenants.
-By placing the memories in relevant locations, oral histories are returned to the community and escape archive hours restrictions and permissions.
-Improving community access could increase understanding of the historical significance of neglected areas, perhaps encouraging more sensitive local planning decisions, soon to be devolved to Hayle Town Council once Neighbourhood Plan is approved.
+Just as ghosts are described as haunting sites, walking through walls built since they died, wading waist-deep through the road they walked on before it was re-laid, disembodied audio memories now appear like revenants.
+By placing the memories in relevant locations, oral histories are returned to the community and escape archive opening-hours restrictions and permissions.
+Improving community access could increase understanding of the historical significance of neglected areas, perhaps encouraging more sensitive local planning decisions, soon to be devolved to Hayle Town Council once its Neighbourhood Plan is approved.

 Unlike an MP3 tour, the app does not follow a linear narrative.
-Neither does it stick to the town’s standard narrative: warring between two foundries at either end of the town in the early century still tangible today. articipants overhear traces of the fraternisation between residents and US soldiers stationed in Hayle during World War II.
-Between happy tales of love, friendship and childhood pranks other stories rise up: racism against African-American servicemen by their white countrymen that shocked the town, women’s experience of inequality at work, what the most respected and powerful employer in town was really like to work formurder, illegitimate children, betrayal, and cruelty.
-Could hearing the past and present encourage listener to reflect on the future and their legacy in the town and community?
+Neither does it stick to the town’s standard narrative: the warring between two foundries at either end of the town in the early 19th century still tangible today.
+Participants instead overhear traces of the fraternisation between residents and US soldiers stationed in Hayle during World War II.
+Between happy tales of love, friendship and childhood pranks other stories rise up to be heard: racism against African-American servicemen by their white countrymen that shocked the town, women’s experience of inequality at work, what the most respected and powerful employer in town was really like to work for, plus murder, illegitimate children, betrayal, and cruelty.
+Could hearing the past and present encourage a listener to reflect on the future and their legacy in the town and community?

 App evaluation process

-The main focus of this chapter is on what drew from the locative media experience, especially in relation to connection with landscape.
+The main focus of this chapter is on what the 108 participants drew from the locative media experience in the app’s evaluation, especially in relation to connection with landscape.
 This will be addressed here separated into three evaluations conducted between 2012-15.

 Introduction to the First Evaluation

 For the first evaluation the app was a work in progress.
 The area for the drift (no set route) started on an old bridge.
-Once over the bridge, the road forked ne way led to North Quay.
-In derelict neglect during the evaluation, once extremely busy with large ships loading and unloading cargo and many different industries based along it.
-The right fork followed a speed-controlled road with ornamental tropical gardens to one side and Copperhouse Pool on the other – once the location of Hayle’s biggest day, the Regatta and still a popular promenade.
+Once over the bridge, the road forked, and one way led to North Quay.
+In derelict neglect during the evaluation, the quay once was extremely busy with large ships loading and unloading cargo and many different industries based along it.
+The right fork followed a speed-controlled road with ornamental tropical gardens to one side and Copperhouse Pool on the other – once the location of Hayle’s biggest day, the Regatta, and still a popular promenade.

-The app was evaluated against a control measure, a professionally scripted MP3 historical walk (Audiotrails 2012).
+The app was evaluated against a control measure, a professionally produced and scripted MP3 historical walk (Audiotrails 2012).
 Although the app was developed for use on a smart phone, we decided to carry out the evaluation of both audio walks on the same device, a larger iPad.

-In addition to the app contentoral histories, narrative, live located map and field-recording background loop that played between clipsquestions appeared on the screen that the user could reply to within the app.
-There were ‘guerrilla interruptions’ Sounding like an incoming telephone call the participant rejected or accepted the caller, Counter Tourist (Smith 2012), an alter ego of performer Crab ManPhil Smith, by pressing a button on the screen.
+In addition to the app content – oral histories, narrative, live located map and field-recording background loop that played between clips – questions appeared on the screen that the user could reply to by text within the app.
+There were ‘guerrilla interruptions.’
+Sounding like an incoming telephone call, the participant rejected or accepted the caller, Counter Tourist (Smith 2012), an alter ego of performer Crab Man (Phil Smith), by pressing a button on the screen.
 The Counter Tourist encouraged alternative approaches to the heritage site through interactions and imagination.